shubhamkundu09/Insta_Clone_Social_Media/README.md

-Just Open this project into your intellij idea and make sure to change your db password
+Just Open this project into your intellij idea and make sure to change your db password and other neccessary changes